Did you know?

 Reproduction

-Females mature sexually at about the age of 6.
-Late April is often when the female Ring Seals start mating.
+Females reach sexual maturity at about the age of 6.
+Late April is often when the females start mating.
 To find a mate, males will rove the ice.
 The male and female may spend a few days after they are located before reproducing.
 The male then searches for a different partner.
 Implantation is postponed for several weeks after mating.

 The female then gives birth to one pup after a 9 to 11-month gestation period, and she raises it in the privacy of a lair.
 The nursery shields the baby from predators and adverse weather.
 Puppies are weaned at around two months and then left to fend for themselves, despite starting to dive soon after birth.